 I am examining elements of the ‘self’ in relation to my mixed Japanese-Canadian heritage and the space between defined margins; where the outer persona turns inward or where the line between ‘beauty’ and 'grotesque' becomes blurred.
-I am trying to separate myself from physical appearances, which is often how we are defined and labelled, especially at first glance, and can lead to stereotypes and discrimination.
+I am trying to separate myself from physical appearances, which is often how we are defined and labelled, especially at first glance.

 My masks are three-dimensional representations; created by dissecting, distorting and reconstructing my image, as a way to present multiple iterations of my 'self'.
 The photography components feature layered images, wearing the masks as a ‘false face’ or a 'second skin' and as a window into the unseen/unknown.
 With each variation of mask and image, I am attempting to continuously focus in on the transitory nature of identity, duality and 'in-betweenness'; to reveal and embody something previously hidden.